Khazl/esi-client/docs/Api/CorporationApi.md

 Get corporation member roles

-Return the roles of all members if the character has the personnel manager role or any grantable role.  --- Alternate route: `/legacy/corporations/{corporation_id}/roles/`  Alternate route: `/v1/corporations/{corporation_id}/roles/`  --- This route is cached for up to 3600 seconds
+Return the roles of all members if the character has the personnel manager role or any grantable role.  --- Alternate route: `/dev/corporations/{corporation_id}/roles/`  Alternate route: `/legacy/corporations/{corporation_id}/roles/`  Alternate route: `/v1/corporations/{corporation_id}/roles/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php